LoSk-p/robonomics-wiki/docs/en/spot-lesson2.md

 In the second lesson you will learn how to use Spot Command services and walk with Spot.

-## Requirements
+## The challenge

-Ensure you have Yggdrasil Network software running and configured as described in the [Lesson 0](/docs/spot-lesson0).
-Otherwise you will not have connection to the robot.

-> On macOS you may need to launch Yggdrasil Network in the terminal:
+You have a list of points with their local coordinates in the `/home/student/lessons` directory.
+Spot should go through these points.
+The origin of the local coordinates is in the place where Spot was turned on.
+On each point Spot should make one of the motions from the following list, then go to the next point.

+The list of moves:
+* To turn around himself
+* To lie down in pose to change battery
+* To nod
+* To change the stance of robot's legs
+* To go sideways to the next point

+Create and execute a Python script that implements behavior described.

+> You can find Spot local coordinates with:
+> ```python
-> ```bash
+> get_vision_tform_body(robot_state_client.get_robot_state().kinematic_state.transforms_snapshot)
-> sudo yggdrasil -useconffile /etc/yggdrasil.conf
 > ```

 ## Theory

-To control Spot with `Robot Command Service` you firstly need to build command.
+You can control Spot with `Robot Command Service`.
+Firstly you need to build a command to supply it to the command service.
 Spot SDK has a `RobotCommandBuilder` class for it.
 Full list of methods and its descriprions you can find [here](https://github.com/boston-dynamics/spot-sdk/blob/7ce5c5f31f4e1e45e9ff4be29fb097e258b75919/python/bosdyn-client/src/bosdyn/client/robot_command.py#L593).